quark-engine/quark-engine/docs/source/quark_script.rst

 .. image:: https://i.imgur.com/ryV3f57.jpg

-Detect CWE-798 in Android Application (ovaa.apk)
+Detect CWE-798 in Android Application
 ------------------------------------------------

 This scenario seeks to find hard-coded credentials in the APK file.